SineStriker/syscmdline/docs/examples.md

     return parser.invoke(SysCmdLine::commandLineArguments());
 }
 ```
-+ In this case, we add a restricted argument and another argument with default value.
++ In this case, we add a restricted argument and another optional argument with default value.

 + If an argument has an expected value list, only symbols listed in it will be regarded as valid argument.